National Security PHD Programs in Phoenix

 Analytical chemists might also be the product of a Ph.D. in national defense and in 2021, there were 83,600 of them employed in the United States (BLS).
 Like emergency management specialists, their projected growth exceeds the national average.
 Furthermore, border patrol agents are required to retire at the age of 57, which indicates good job prospects for graduates interested in pursuing a career with this organization.
 As of March, there were 11,400 employed border patrol agents Most of these positions are available in California, Texas, Arizona and New Mexico, but other states may carry open positions as well.
 (BLS.gov)

-Schools with Homeland Security PhD & National Security Doctorate in Phoenix
+GradSchools.com offers Graduate Schools with National Security PHD Programs in Phoenix